TurnerHaa/ev_dashboard/README.md

 ```

+You will also need to create a Supabase project (or your preferred cloud database) where your cleaned data will be stored.
+See the configuration section below on how to connect that to this pipeline.

 **Configuration**
-You can configure how frequently the pipeline will search for new data inside workflows/pipeline.yml.

 By default, this CRON job runs the script via GitHub actions at midnight on Monday and Friday.

+You can change how frequently the pipeline will search for new data inside workflows/pipeline.yml.

+Keep in mind, GitHub actions is limited to 2,000 minutes per month for free accounts across all projects for free accounts.

 ```YAML
 on: